sentinel-hub/custom-scripts/sentinel-3/ulyssys_water_quality_viewer/README.md

 ## Description of the script

-Ulyssys Water Quality Viewer (UWQV) is a custom script for the [Sentinel-hub EO-Browser](https://apps.sentinel-hub.com/eo-browser/) or the [Sentinel-hub Playground](https://apps.sentinel-hub.com/sentinel-playground/) to dynamically **visualize the chlorophyll and sediment conditions of water bodies on both Sentinel-2 and Sentinel-3 images**.
+Ulyssys Water Quality Viewer (UWQV) is a custom script for the [Sentinel-hub EO-Browser](https://apps.sentinel-hub.com/eo-browser/) to dynamically **visualize the chlorophyll and sediment conditions of water bodies on both Sentinel-2 and Sentinel-3 images**.

 The visualization you see is a product of two masking operations and two water quality parameter visualizations: